Solinea/goldstone-server/INSTALL.rst

 Sat Jun  7 14:51:41 PDT 2014	GOLDSTONE         [ DONE ]
 Sat Jun  7 14:51:41 PDT 2014 	STARTING CELERY ....
 Sat Jun  7 14:51:44 PDT 2014	CELERY         [ DONE ]
+Sat Jun  7 14:52:44 PDT 2014	[ FINISHED ]

 This script may take up to 2 hours to run, as it needs to compile a number of libraries.
 While it is running, you can monitor the install.log file for low-level reports on its activities.

-Once the script has finished, edit the /opt/goldstone/goldstone/settings/production.py file with your OpenStack admin credentials.
-These are located at the botto of the file:
+Once the script has finished, edit the /opt/goldstone/goldstone/settings/production.py file to add your OpenStack admin credentials.
+These are located at the bottom of the file:

 OS_USERNAME = 'admin'
 OS_PASSWORD = 'fe6ac09d85041ae384c66a83e362f565'